 3. Essential oils should not be used in the eyes, inside the ear canal, or in open wounds.
 In the event of accidental contact with the eye, dilute with vegetable oil NOT water.

 4. Do NOT consume an essential oil internally unless labeled with a Supplement Facts box with specific dietary supplement use instructions and warnings.

 5. Discontinue the use of an essential oil if you experience severe skin, stomach, or respiratory irritation or discomfort.

 6. When using on children, apply a very small amount of oil to test skin or other sensitivity.
 Do not use oil on a child’s hand as they may transfer to their eyes or mouth.

 7. Consult your physician before using essential oils if you are pregnant or under a doctor’s care or have other safety questions regarding essential oils.

-It is important to remember that therapeutic-grade essential oils are highly-concentrated plant extracts and should be used with reasonable care.
+It is important to remember that essential oils are highly-concentrated plant extracts and should be used with reasonable care.
 Consulting with someone who has experience with essential oils will make your first experience with essential oils more enjoyable and rewarding.
 As you learn how to use essential oils through personal experience, share your knowledge with others in a safe and responsible way and encourage others to do the same.